esphome/esphome-docs/devices/sonoff_4ch.rst

 Fortunately for us, exactly these pins come pre-populated with a few header pins.
 You can identify these by the ``VCC33``, ``RX``, ``TX`` and ``GND`` markings on the silk-screen.

-Now go ahead and connect these pins to your UART to USB bridge as seen in below image.
+Now go ahead and connect these pins to your UART to USB bridge as seen in the below image.
 Make sure that you connect these correctly, especially the ``VCC33`` and ``GND`` parts as you can otherwise destroy the chip.